xuankimtran/docs-1/pages/katalon-analytics/docs/git-test-project.md

 permalink: katalon-analytics/docs/git-test-project.html
 description:
 ---
-This feature allows you to upload your projects stored in Git and execute them in Katalon TestOps without manually uploading to Code Repo.
+This feature allows you to upload your projects stored in Git and execute them in Katalon TestOps without manually uploading to Test Projects.

 ## Create a new Git test project

-To create a new Git project, go to **Code Repo** > Click on **Create Git Test Project** button.
+To create a new Git project, go to **Test Projects** > Click on **Create Git Test Project** button.
 Then fill in the below information:

 - **Repository URL**: your Git repository.
 (Example: https://github.com/katalon-studio-samples/ci-samples)
 - **Username**: your Git username